 With extensive experience in operations, human resources, and policy development, Sonya is now at a stage in her career and life where giving back is a priority.
 She is excited to serve as a Director on the Quesnel Chamber of Commerce and looks forward to supporting initiatives that drive economic development, business success, and long-term community resilience.

-My name is Allyssa Epp, I moved to Quesnel in May of 2022 and work as a Financial Service Officer for Integris Credit Union.
-I love the outdoors, paddle boarding, hiking, and snowshoeing.
-Recently, I tried Cross Country Skiing for the first time and will be pursuing that hobby more as well.
-My biggest passion since moving here is my hobby farm, I look forward to expanding it over the next few years and making it sustainable white embracing the creative aspect of farming.
+Allyssa EppAllyssa Epp moved to Quesnel in May of 2022 and works as a Financial Service Officer for Integris Credit Union.
+She loves the outdoors, including paddle boarding, hiking, and snowshoeing.
+Recently, she tried cross-country skiing for the first time and plans to pursue that hobby further.
+Since moving to Quesnel, her biggest passion has been her hobby farm, which she looks forward to expanding over the next few years and making sustainable while embracing the creative aspect of farming.

-Judith Kowalski is the founder of Red Bluff Pickles & Provisions.
+Judith KowalskiJudith Kowalski is the founder of Red Bluff Pickles & Provisions.
 She came from an entrepreneurial family passionate about growing, cooking, and preserving food.
 Her Grandfather taught her about regenerative farming practices when she was very young and instilled excitement in her for planting seeds and caring for crops before reaping the rewards of harvest time.
 Her Father was instrumental in introducing her to the culinary arts by way of her Sunday family breakfasts.
 Under her Father's patient tutelage, she learned to make her favourite pillow soft buckwheat pancakes at the age of six.
 There was no stopping her after that.
 Her Mother and Grandmother introduced her to the art of food preservation.
 Together they jarred vegetables, fruit preserves, jams, pickles, and relishes of all kinds.
 Judith's passion as a food preservationist comes from a lifelong obsession with flavour pairing, and entrepreneurship, which has now evolved into a small business that allows her to concoct delicious things for her customers to enjoy.

-Currently the general manager of Quesnel Sawmill.
+Dave SumptionCurrently the general manager of Quesnel Sawmill.

 Have worked for West Fraser since 2010.
 Previous held roles as GM at Westpine MDF, and superintendent roles in High Prairie, Chasm and Quesnel.